Back to our roots......

 The first thing of note is that the show is upstairs, rather unkind on the exhibitors who had to lump their wares up a floor - some of the fruit and veg on display was of considerable size.
 There is a lift mind, but I ignore it and stagger up the stairs, keen to demonstrate my physical prowess.
 I arrive at the registration desk in a state of some distress.

 I am immediately relieved of a pound (the official visitor's entry fee) by the daughter-in-law of the man who used to help us in our garden forty years ago.
 He was called Reg Philpott – a splendid name for a gardener.
-Barely has my coin landed in the re-cycled ice-cream carton, than I am relieved of a further pound for the raffle.
+Barely has my coin landed in the re-cycled ice-cream carton, than I am relieved of a further pound for a raffle ticket.
 I can win a tempting basket of delicacies, a large proportion of which have come from the Coop.
 This seems rather incongruous when there is so much fresh produce not ten feet away in the display hall.

 'Right, thank you,' I say, and set off to the right, towards the exhibits.
 This is the familiar direction my wife and I have taken on a number of occasions when we have given our slide-show talks to various local groups.
 But I am thwarted.......